lfit/releng-global-jjb/docs/jjb/lf-macros.rst

 Runs tox to verify that the docs are good and then runs the RTDv3 shell script.
 This script handles creating projects as needed, assiging subprojects to the main read the docs project and triggering builds to update the documentation.
-Jobs will run but skip verify bits until a .readthedocs.yaml is found in the root of their repository.
+Jobs will run but skip verify bits until a ``.readthedocs.yaml`` exists in the root of their repository.

 check-info-votes
 ----------------

-Calls shell script to validate votes on a change to an INFO.yaml
+Validates votes on a changes to ``INFO.yaml``.

 lf-release
 ----------